f0nzie/mrst-pytorch/jacobian-gpu/README.md

 ## Jacobian solutions with TensorFlow and PyTorch

-* Other have tried Jacobians with TensorFlow but only in CPU
+* Jacobians have been tried with TensorFlow but only in CPUs
-* There are couple of scientific (physics) experiments run in PyTorch with GPU
+* There are a couple of scientific (physics) experiments run in PyTorch with GPU.
+    * todo: Add links to papers, articles